The history of Southland Murihiku is rich and varied, and each part of the region has their own unique past.

-Māori first occupied the region about a thousand years ago, followed by European sealers, whalers and traders from Australia from the 1820’s.
+Māori first occupied the region about a thousand years ago, followed by European sealers, whalers and traders from Australia in the 1820s.
 After the discovery of gold in 1861, settlers from Otago and elsewhere in New Zealand largely colonised Southland.
-Thanks to this rich history the story of Southland by combining the majestic physical environment, the people, and the culture is told throughout.
-You will find historical buildings located throughout the region but Invercargill, in particular, has over 60 registered heritage buildings and architectural features.
+You will find historical buildings located throughout the region, but Invercargill, in particular, has over 60 registered heritage buildings and architectural features.

 Inspiring stories and collections can be found throughout the region: